jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Pain Tolerance**
 Ajax's **Pain Tolerance** power says he can only be KO'd by fatal wounds at the end of a turn.
 A character has fatal wounds if it has at least as many wounds as its health.
 So Ajax can have any amount of wounds but won't actually get KO'd until the end of a turn.

+## Alcatraz
+**It's a Prison**
+When the character in “prison” turns face up, the player who used Alcatraz decides which row on its original side it goes back to.

 ## Arnim Zola (MC)
 Set: Crossover